bnb-chain/BEPs/BEP12.md

 }
 ```

-### Impact to Upgrade
+### Scalability
-For initial version, we just need to make a decision on which height binance chain will support the new transaction to update account flags.

-In the future, more validation functions will be supported and existing validation functions might need to update, which means we must take scalability into consideration.
+In the future, more scripts will be supported and existing scripts might need to be updated, so we must take scalability into consideration in the implementation.

-Steps to add a new validation function:

-- Implement a new validation functions and call it from entrance
-- Update account flags validation to allow corresponding bits to be 1 since specified height.

-Steps to update an existing validation function:

-- Add updated validation code.
-- Specify since which height the new code will take effect.

 ## License
 All the content is licensed under [CC0](https://creativecommons.org/publicdomain/zero/1.0/).